HJfod/GMD-API/README.md

 auto level = gmd::importGmdAsLevel("path/to/file.gmd");
 ```

-The dependency is available on both Windows and Mac.
+Available on both Windows and Mac.